shopware/admin-api-reference/docs/guides/Quick Start/02-product-management.md

       "type": "string"
       },
       "linked": {
-      "description": "This is a flag for the administration.
-If it is set to `true`, the gross or net counterpart is calculated when a price is entered in the administration.", "type": "boolean"
+      "description": "If set to true, net price is automatically calculated based on gross price and stored tax rate.", "type": "boolean"
       }
   }
 }
 ```

+### Currency price structure

-Within the price, the different currency prices are available.
+Within the price, different currency prices are available.
 Each of these currency prices include properties `currencyId`, `gross`, `net`, `linked`.

 To define prices for a product in different currencies, this is an exemplary payload: